= Required

 - sudo snap install hugo

-necessary?If you need to copy files, start your database, or declare environment variables, do that in the before_script
+before_script necessary?If you need to copy files, start your database, or declare environment variables, do that in the before_script section.

 before_script: